-Natural gas furnaces need adequate space and airflow to run properly.
+Natural gas furnaces need sufficient space and airflow to run properly.

 Related: How Does Furnace Maintenance Impact the Energy Efficiency of Your Home?

-So how much clearance should your equipment really have?
+So how much clearance should your furnace really have?

-How Much Space Does My Furnace Need?
+How Much Space Should My Furnace Have?

 Related: Furnace Service or Furnace Replacement: What to Consider

-Keep Combustible Materials Away from Your Furnace
+Keep Combustible Materials A Safe Distance from Your Furnace

-Although furnace rooms are often also used for laundry and storage space, you should keep yours free of clutter that could be fire hazards.
+Although furnace rooms are often also used for laundry and storage space, you should keep yours free of items that could be fire hazards.

 This includes: